Current

 Mini Masters is a free class that meets Thursday afternoons at 3:30 - 4:15 p.m.
 Reservations required.
 Call 563-263-8282 to register.
 These classes are free.
 See below for updated calendar.

-In partnership with Muscatine County Conservation, join us in the Muscatine Art Center studio to learn about some insects with naturalist Michelle Berns!
-Kids will get to see live insects and hear about their habitats and habits.
-Then, make a insect-inspired craft to take home!
+In partnership with Muscatine County Conservation, join us in the Muscatine Art Center studio to learn about some reptiles with naturalist Michelle Berns!
+Kids will get to see live snakes and more and hear about their habitats and habits.
+Then, make a snake-inspired craft to take home!
 There is no registration for this free event.